Panthera pardus tulliana: Distribution and habitat

-During surveys in 2013–2014, camera traps recorded leopards in 24 locations in southern Armenia, of which 14 are in the Zangezur Mountains.
-This trans-boundary mountain range provides important breeding habitat for leopards in the Lesser Caucasus.
+During surveys in 2013 – 2014, camera traps recorded leopards in 24 locations in southern Armenia, of which 14 were in the Zangezur Mountains.
+This trans-boundary mountain range provides an important breeding habitat for leopards in the Lesser Caucasus.

-In March 2007 and in October 2012, an individual was photographed by a camera trap in Hirkan National Park.
+In March 2007 and October 2012 an individual was photographed by a camera trap in Hirkan National Park, and surveys in 2013-2014 recorded leopards in five locations within the park.
 This protected area in southeastern Azerbaijan is in the Talysh Mountains, which are contiguous with the Alborz Mountains in Iran.
-During surveys in 2013–2014, camera traps recorded leopards in five locations in Hirkan National Park.

-The first male leopard crossing from Hirkan National Park into Iran was documented in February 2014.
-It was killed in the Chubar Highlands in north-western Iran's Gilan Province by a local hunter.
-This incident indicates that the Talysh Mountains are an important corridor for trans-boundary movement of leopards.
+The first male leopard crossing from Hirkan National Park into Iran was documented in February 2014, though it was killed in the Chubar Highlands in north-western Iran's Gilan province by a local hunter.
+The incident suggests that the Talysh Mountains are an important corridor for trans-boundary movement of leopards.

-In September 2012, the first female leopard was photographed in Zangezur National Park close to the border with Iran.

-During surveys in 2013–2014, camera traps recorded leopards in seven locations in Zangezur National Park, including two different females and one male.
-All sites are close to the border with Iran.
+Multiple leopards have been recorded in areas close to the Iran-Iraq border in Zangezur National Park, including females with cubs.

-Five cubs were documented in two sites in the Lesser Caucasus and the Talysh Mountains.
-Between July 2014 and June 2018, four leopards were identified in the Talysh Mountains and 11 in the trans-boundary region of Nakhchivan and southern Armenia.

 Leopards have been sporadically recorded in northern Iraq.

-In October 2011 and January 2012, a leopard was photographed by a camera trap on Jazhna Mountain in the Zagros Mountains forest steppe in the Kurdistan Region.

-Between 2001 and 2014, at least nine leopards were killed by local people in this region.
-In 2020, a leopard was recorded in the mountains of the Sulaymaniyah Governorate in the country's northeast.
+In October 2011 and January 2012, a leopard was photographed by a camera trap on Jazhna Mountain in the Zagros Mountains forest steppe in the Kurdistan Region, and between 2001 and 2014, at least nine leopards were killed by local people in this region.